Coastline is authorized by the U.S. Department of Homeland Security (DHS) to enroll international students in F-1 visa status.

 - International students pay nonresident tuition during their attendance at Coastline.

 Admission materials received from international applicants remain active for 12 months after their submission.
-If the international applicant does not register during that 12-month period, the materials are destroyed.
+If the international applicant does not register during that 12-month period, the materials are safely disposed of.

 Students Holding Visas Other Than Student (F-1) Visas: Aliens holding valid visas that are otherwise eligible for admission may enroll in classes provided that they are proficient in English and their visas do not expire before the end of the term for which they are enrolling.
 Contact the Admissions & Records Office for information concerning specific enrollment restrictions.